The Shepweiler is an excellent guard dog.

 - Joint Problems

 The Shepweiler’s parent breeds both have an unfortunate reputation for exhibiting some aggressive behavior, but this is only the case when the dog is mistreated or not properly trained by a bad owner.
-If the Shepweiler has undergone proper socialization and obedience training, then it should be very well-behaved and friendly as a fully grown adult.
+If the Shepweiler has been properly socialized and undertaken obedience training, then it should grow into a well-behaved and friendly adult.

 They can be a hard-working, diligent, loving, and self-confident member of the family.
-Their naturally protective personality makes them excellent guard dogs, and they also have the ability to do all kinds of complex work.
+Their naturally protective personality makes them excellent guard dogs, and they also have the capabilities to perform complex work.
 The Shepweiler does require plenty of physical and mental stimulation (and may turn annoying if it does not receive that), so they may offer only frustration for busy or negligent owners.

 How to Take Care of the Shepweiler